esiddiqui/gofoto/README.md

-# gofoto
+# Intro:

-A web-based photo viewing server written in Go to browse, view, resize & rotate images from the local file system.
+Gofoto is web-based photo viewer written in Go.
+It starts a light-weight web server that enables you to browse & view images stored on the local filesystem in your browser.
+It also provides some basic opeations like resizing or rotating images.
+You can root `gofoto` at a file system location by supplying the fully qualitifed path as the command line argument.
+If no arguments are supplied, it roots at user's home directory available via the `HOME` env var.

 Currently only CR2 (Canon Raw) format & JPEG encoding is supported.

+# Instructions:

 ## Build: